meanna/ThaiLMCUT/README.md

 ## About
 - the tokenizer utilizes transfer learning from a character language model which is trained on a large Thai hotel review corpus and InterBEST2009.
 - at the moment, the tokenizer supports only Thai texts.
-Texts that includes English characters or special symbols will not be tokenized correctly, since the model was trained only on Thai characters.
+Texts that includes English characters or special symbols will not be tokenized correctly, since the model was trained exclusively using Thai characters.
 - we will soon release the model that supports those characters as well.